JeffMcClintock/GMPI/README.md

 # A clean, simple audio plugin API.

 Other plugin APIs require a lot of confusing 'boilerplate' code just to build a simple plugin.
 Below you can see some examples of a simple gain plugin in various format.
-The GMPI plugin is simply easier to write.
- But don't be fooled by the simplicity, even this basic GMPI plugin supports sample-accurate automation of it's parameter.

 <img src="Docs/plugin_api_complexity.png" width="260"/>

+GMPI plugins are simply easier to write.
 See the full source code of a GMPI plugin in [Samples/Gain.cpp](Samples/Gain/Gain.cpp)
+But don't be fooled by the simplicity, even this basic GMPI plugin supports sample-accurate automation of it's parameter.

 # Detailed GMPI Specification